Master agile mindset and unlock organizational agility.

 Overview

 In order to succeed with agile, teams and organizations should focus first on “being agile” as a foundation for success in “doing agile.”
 Agile fundamentals ICP training learning objectives delve into key concepts such as adaptive planning, value-driven development, team collaboration and frequent feedback for continuous improvement.
-The course also covers the history of agile, the agile manifesto, the agile principles, and some widely applied frameworks and practices.

 Students come away with a solid understanding of core concepts as they prepare to embark on their agile journey.
 Consequently, participants leave the course more confident in five key areas: